chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    ``param`` value is converted to an unsigned integral type of any width (i.e. a ``uint(?w)``).

-5. Discard any candidates that have more formals that require param narrowing conversions than another candidate.
+6. Discard any candidates that have more formals that require param narrowing conversions than another candidate.
 A param narrowing conversion is when a param value is implicitly converted to a type that would not normally be allowed.
 For example, an ``int`` value cannot normally implicitly convert to an ``int(8)`` value.
 However, the param value ``1``, which is an ``int``, can implicitly convert to ``int(8)`` because the value is known to fit.

-6. If at least one candidate has a ``where`` clause and at least one candidate does not have a ``where`` clause, discard all candidates that do not have a ``where`` clause.
+See also :ref:`Implicit_Compile_Time_Constant_Conversions`.

+Note that ``where`` clauses are also considered but that happens in a later step.
+See :ref:`Determining_Best_Functions`.

 .. _More_Specific_Argument_Mappings:

 More Specific Argument Mappings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Given candidate functions X and Y with formal arguments X1 X2 ... and Y1 Y2 ... that correspond to actual arguments A1 A2 ..., which candidate
+Given candidate functions :math:`X` and :math:`Y` with formal arguments :math:`X_1` :math:`X_2` ... and :math:`Y_1` :math:`Y_2` ... that
+correspond to actual arguments :math:`A_1` :math:`A_2` ..., which
-function is more specific is determined in two steps.
+candidate function is more specific is determined in two steps.
 First, the non-param actual arguments and their corresponding formal arguments are considered.
 Then, any param actual arguments and their corresponding formal arguments are considered.

-Within each of those steps, the candidate function X has a more specific argument mapping if:
+Within each of those steps, the candidate function :math:`X` has a more specific argument mapping if:

-* for each argument considered, the argument mapping from Ai to Yi is not better than the argument mapping for the argument Ai to Xi, and
+* for each argument :math:`i` considered, the argument mapping from :math:`A_i` to :math:`Y_i` is not better than the argument mapping for the argument :math:`A_i` to :math:`X_i`, and

-* for at least one argument considered, the argument mapping from Ai to Xi is better than the argument mapping from Ai to Yi
+* for at least one argument :math:`j` considered, the argument mapping from :math:`A_j` to :math:`X_j` is better than the argument mapping from :math:`A_j` to :math:`Y_j`.

 .. _Better_Argument_Mapping:

 Better Argument Mapping
 ^^^^^^^^^^^^^^^^^^^^^^^

-Given an actual argument Ai and the corresponding formals arguments Xi and Yi (in the functions X and Y being considered), the following rules are applied in order to determine whether Xi or Yi is a better argument
+Given an actual argument :math:`A_i` and the corresponding formal arguments :math:`X_i` and :math:`Y_i` (in the functions :math:`X` and :math:`Y` being considered), the following rules are applied in order to determine whether :math:`X_i` or :math:`Y_i` is a better argument
 mapping:

-* If one of the formals requires promotion and the other does not, the formal not requiring promotion is better
+1. If one of the formals requires promotion and the other does not, the formal not requiring promotion is better

-* If one of the formals is less generic than the other formal, the less-generic formal is better
+2. If one of the formals is less generic than the other formal, the less-generic formal is better

-* If one of the formals is ``param`` and the other is not, the ``param`` formal is better
+3. If one of the formals is ``param`` and the other is not, the ``param`` formal is better

-* If one of the formals requires a param narrowing conversion and the other is not, the one not requiring such narrowing is better
+4. If one of the formals requires a param narrowing conversion and the other is not, the one not requiring such narrowing is better

-* If the actual and both formals are numeric types and one formals is a preferred numeric conversion target, that formal is better
+5. If the actual and both formals are numeric types and one formals is a preferred numeric conversion target, that formal is better

-* If one of the formals matches the actual type exactly and the other does not, the matching formal is better
+6. If one of the formals matches the actual type exactly and the other does not, the matching formal is better

-* If the actual's scalar type for promotion matches one of the formals but not the other, the matching formal is better
+7. If the actual's scalar type for promotion matches one of the formals but not the other, the matching formal is better

-* If an implicit conversion is possible from the type of one formal to the other, but not vice versa, then the formal that can be converted from is better.
-(I.e. if the type of ``Xi`` can implicitly convert to the type of ``Yi``, then ``Xi`` is better).
+8. If an implicit conversion is possible from the type of one formal to the other, but not vice versa, then the formal that can be converted from is better.
+(I.e. if the type of :math:`X_i` can implicitly convert to the type of :math:`Y_i`, then :math:`X_i` is better).
    Similarly, if the type of one formal can be instantiated to produce the type of another formal, the type of the more-instantiated formal is better.

 .. _Preferred_Numeric_Conversion_Target: